pinakipatra/Getting-and-Cleansing-Data/CodeBook.md

 •	Summaries

-o	Variables [4:69]: are averaged, as mean values, for each subject and each activity.
+*Variables [4:69]: are averaged, as mean values, for each subject and each activity.

 •	Nomenclature

-o	“body” designates the volunteer person physical body. o	“FFT” designates the Fast Fourier Transform. o	“X (or Y,Z) direction” designates the X axial direction.
+*body designates the volunteer person physical body.
+*FFT designates the Fast Fourier Transform.
+*X (or Y,Z) direction designates the X axial direction.

 ###III.
 Variables units